3lade/fluffy-memory/README.md

 # fluffy-memory
-Journey of MERN with a fliffy memory
+Journey of learning MERN with a fliffy memory